The Hoops PH

 Summary

 This house is the oldest surviving property on The Green and is believed to have been built in the late 1600s and originally was likely thatched.
-The single story extension on the east is probably slightly later.
-The house was erected on what was was originally common land and it is likely it encroached on the roadway that ran past on the east, which is long since reduced to a track or footpath.
+The single story extension on the east is is later.
+The house was erected on what was was originally common land and it is likely it encroached on the roadway that ran past on the east, which has long since been reduced to a track or footpath.
 See The Green: Origins & Development.

 Owners of 32 The Green